The co-host will have access to all functionalities available to the host including:

 A co-host can be assigned in two ways :

-1. Dashboard: Community manager or Community team member (Event Manager) can be made co-host.
+The community manager or Community team member (Event Manager) can be made a co-host.

-(airmeet.com >Sign in> Dashboard > Events > Choose Event > View Details > Enter dashboard)
+(airmeet.com >Sign in> Dashboard > Events > Choose Event > Click on the event > Enter dashboard)

-- Go to the Schedule tab, click on +Add an activity, select the type of session, and fill in the session details.
+Step 2: Go to the Sessions tab > Sessions List, click on +Add an activity, select the type of session, and fill in the session details.

-- Choose your Community team members (Event Manager) by selecting them from the list and add them as co-hosts and click on Save.
+Step 4: Choose your Community team members (Event Manager) by selecting them from the list, adding them as co-hosts, and clicking on Save.

 Points to Keep in Mind While Adding Co-host From the Dashboard

-- Only a Community team member (Event Manager) can be made co-host from the dashboard.
+- Only a Community team member (Event Manager) can be made a co-host from the dashboard.

 To learn about how to add a community team member (Event Manager), kindly click here.